ilevn/AocHelper/README.md

 In order to get started, simply create a `config.properties` file at the project root with `secret=your session cookie`.
 The session cookie can be obtained by visiting [Advent Of Code]("https://adventofcode.com/") and copying it from the network tab of your preferred browser.

+A sample solution for the (non-existent) day 0 can be found at `src/main/java/year2020/Day0.java`.

 ## Licence